-Delamere Forest Golf Club is a delightful Herbert Fowler designed course.
-Fowler made full use of the natural, undulating heathland.
+Delamere Forest Golf Club is a classical Herbert Fowler designed course where the architect made full use of the natural, undulating heathland.

 East Devon Golf Club is absolutely enchanting, the course is laid out on high ground, 400 feet above the sea, close to the clifftops, where one can drink in the most spectacular views in golf.